 - (1) The Company shall establish the Executive Committee to deliberate and decide on important management matters.
-The Audit & Supervisory Committee Member(s) selected by the Audit & Supervisory Committee shall attend the meeting, confirm the details of the deliberation, and receive reports. - (2) The Company shall clearly define the authority and responsibilities of the Board of Directors and Directors regarding material decision-making matters including compliance management, as well as matters decided at the discretion of the Board of Directors. - (3) The Board of Directors shall receive and confirm reports of material information related to the execution of duties by Executive Directors, and utilize the internal whistleblowing system through reports from the Compliance Committee. - (4) The Company shall retain and manage material documents and other data related to the execution of duties by Directors pursuant to the provisions of the internal rules, etc. - (5) The Company shall request reports of matters related to the execution of duties by Directors of the Group Companies pursuant to the provisions of the internal rules, etc.
+The Audit & Supervisory Committee Member(s) selected by the Audit & Supervisory Committee shall attend the meeting to confirm the details of the deliberation. - (2) The Company shall clearly define the authority and responsibilities of the Board of Directors and Directors regarding material decision-making matters including compliance management, as well as matters decided at the discretion of the Board of Directors. - (3) The Board of Directors shall receive and confirm reports of material information related to the execution of duties by Executive Directors, and utilize an internal whistleblowing system through reports, etc. of the Compliance Committee. - (4) The Company shall retain and manage material documents and other data related to the execution of duties by Directors pursuant to the provisions of the internal rules, etc. - (5) The Company shall request prior approval, prior consultation, or reporting of matters related to the execution of duties by Directors of the Group companies pursuant to the provisions of the internal rules, etc.

-[Framework Concerning Employees Who Assist with Duties of the Audit & Supervisory Committee]
+Framework concerning Individuals (Employees) who assist with Duties of the Audit & Supervisory Committee

-- (1) The Company shall establish an Audit & Supervisory Committee Office to assist with duties of the Audit & Supervisory Committee. - (2) The Company shall allocate employees to assist with duties of the Audit & Supervisory Committee to the Audit & Supervisory Committee Office. - (3) The above employees shall not be subject to the directions and instructions of Directors excluding Directors who are Audit & Supervisory Committee Members.
+(1) The Company shall establish an Audit & Supervisory Committee Office to assist with duties of the Audit & Supervisory Committee.

-- (4) When implementing personnel transfers or disciplinary action for the above employees, prior consent of the Audit & Supervisory Committee shall be obtained.
+- (2) The Company shall allocate employees to assist with duties of the Audit & Supervisory Committee to the Audit & Supervisory Committee Office. - (3) The above employees shall not be subject to the directions and instructions of Directors excluding Directors who are Audit & Supervisory Committee Members. - (4) When implementing personnel transfers or disciplinary action for the above employees, prior consent of the Audit & Supervisory Committee shall be obtained.
 When determining performance evaluation, compensation, etc., related to those employees, the prior consent of the Full-time Audit & Supervisory Committee Member(s) selected by the Audit & Supervisory Committee shall be obtained. - (5) Executive Directors shall cooperate in developing working environments and other relevant conditions so that the above employees can assist with duties of the Audit & Supervisory Committee smoothly.

-[Framework for Reporting to the Audit & Supervisory Committee]
+Framework for reporting to the Audit & Supervisory Committee